HistogramChart

 Add annotations to the chart

-In order to visualize annotation data inside the HistogramChart
+In order to visualize annotation data inside the HistogramChart, a

 should have at least one track, that contains a marker component per annotation